Are you married yet? It would make your auto insurer happy if you were.

 There was an explosion in the number of classifications they started using to try to figure out which types of people would be more likely to file claims and therefore cost them more.
 These were the customers they charged more.

 “The insurance company that has the most classes is the insurance company that sets the classes for the industry,” says Robert Hunter, director of insurance with the Consumers Federation of America and former Texas State Insurance Commissioner.
-“Most companies will follow suit if their competitors do it.”

 “The statistics bear it out,” says Robert Hartwig, clinical associate professor and director of the Center for Risk and Uncertainty Management at the University of South Carolina and past president of the Insurance Information Institute, a trade group.
 “Individuals who are married tend to expose insurers less to overall claim costs.”